ravikumar8789/flutter-diary-app/bc/AI/WEEKLY/refine_ai_weekly.md

 {weekly_topics}

 === ANALYSIS REQUEST ===
-Based on the above comprehensive data, provide:
+Based on the above COMPREHENSIVE and COMPLETE data, provide a deep, personalized weekly analysis:

-1. **Weekly Highlights** (2-3 sentences):
+1. **Weekly Highlights** (3-4 sentences):
-   - Overall mood pattern and emotional journey
+   - Overall mood pattern and emotional journey across the week
-   - Key positive moments or achievements
+   - Key positive moments, achievements, or breakthroughs
-   - Notable patterns or trends
+   - Notable patterns, trends, or shifts in behavior/emotions
+   - Connection between different aspects (mood, habits, gratitude, etc.)

-2. **Key Insights** (3 specific insights):
+2. **Key Insights** (4-5 specific insights):
-   - Insight 1: Pattern related to mood/emotions
+   - Insight 1: Deep emotional pattern or mood correlation
-   - Insight 2: Habit correlation or impact
+   - Insight 2: Habit correlation and its impact on well-being
-   - Insight 3: Theme from affirmations/gratitude/priorities
+   - Insight 3: Theme or pattern from affirmations/gratitude/priorities
+   - Insight 4: Connection between self-care activities and mood/energy
+   - Insight 5: Pattern in meal habits, planning (tomorrow notes), or routines

-3. **Recommendations** (2 actionable items):
+3. **Recommendations** (3 actionable items):
-   - Recommendation 1: Specific action based on patterns
+   - Recommendation 1: Specific action based on strongest pattern identified
-   - Recommendation 2: Habit to strengthen or area to focus
+   - Recommendation 2: Habit to strengthen or area to focus based on correlations
+   - Recommendation 3: Area for growth or improvement based on complete data analysis

 Format your response clearly with sections labeled "Highlights:", "Key Insights:", and "Recommendations:".
+- Be specific and reference actual data from the entries (dates, specific activities, patterns)
+- Connect different aspects of the data (e.g., "On days when you practiced gratitude, your mood was higher")
+- Be empathetic, encouraging, and actionable
-Keep insights specific and recommendations actionable.
-Total response should be 200-250 words.
+- Total response should be 300-400 words (premium depth)
 ```

 ### **Prompt Variables to Replace:**